 You could say that I’ve got quite used to with living with cancer since my father’s two sisters and my father have had to deal with the disease—breast cancer, esophageal cancer and lung cancer.

 But such familiarity didn’t lessen the shock of being diagnosed.
-Even with my 63 years of life experience, it’s just as painful, and the doubts and questions grow more numerous with every passing day.
+The pain remains whole, and the doubts and questions grow more numerous with every passing day.

 On top of that, there are considerable side effects: my nights are particularly difficult, I get too hot, I sweat, I have frequent mood swings.
 Stress and uncertainty disrupt my daily life and play havoc with my habits and plans.
 I even had to stop working, even though I plan to resume eventually.